Textbook Example of Wrong

 Dr. Kilburn’s and Dr. Chalmers’ confusion and conflicting accounts about exactly where in their surgery they kept arsenical compounds can lead to reasonable doubt.
 Mary Ann could have been given poison accidentally by one or the other of them, and she innocently fed it to the ailing child.
 Sgt.
 Hutchinson’s belief that Kilburn had collected empty medicine bottles for Scattergood’s analysis, with Scattergood never receiving them, tends to show Kilburn may have guiltily disposed of them.

-And her jury, not sequestered and already having formed a negative opinion of her from a rabidly slavering press and a gossiping public (she was a vixen, she was a killer,
+And her jury, not sequestered and already having formed a negative opinion of her from a rabidly slavering press and a gossiping public (she was a vixen, she was a killer, she was an adulteressCredit: public domain; photomanipulation by author, she killed for profit, etc.), had already made up their minds.
+To them she was guilty because of circumstance and negative popular opinion.

 The “reasonable doubt” standard was not applied in her case.
 The only thing that can be said about her trial beyond a reasonable doubt is that it was a travesty.